 Researchers determined that smoking and asbestos exposure collectively can increase the risk of asbestos-related diseases up to 90 percent in some cases, while having little or no causal effect on other diseases.

-Inhaled asbestos fibers penetrate varying levels of the body's organs, depending on the size and shape of the fibers.
-As the lungs and other organs attempt to eliminate the presence of the fibers through a gradual exertion, the asbestos pieces either clears the respiratory areas and exit through mucus or further scar the organ as it remains lodged.
+Inhaled asbestos fibers penetrate varying levels of the body’s organs, depending on the size and shape of the fibers.
+As the lungs and other organs attempt to eliminate the presence of the fibers through a gradual exertion, the asbestos fibers either clear the respiratory areas and exit through mucus or further scar the organ as it remains lodged.